StaffanMelin/ofxDStudio/README.md

 The parts of DStudio are:
 * ofxDaisySP – an addon with DaisySP, a DSP library.
 * ofxDStudio – an addon which builds upon DaisySP to give you synthesizers, a sample player, drum sounds, FX plugins, a mixer with FX, sequencers as well as utilities.
 All can be controlled by MIDI.
-* demos – nine examples that shows you how to use DStudio.
+* examples – many examples that shows you how to use DStudio.

 In ofxDStudio you will find:
 * 3 synthesizer classes